guohuadeng/app-odoo/app_odoo_customize/readme.md

 11. Provide 236 country flags.
 12. Multi-language Support.
 13. Change Powered by Odoo in login screen.(Please change '../views/app_odoo_customize_view.xml' #15)
-14. Quick delete test data in Apps: Sales/POS/Purchase/MRP/Inventory/Accounting/Message/Workflow etc.
+14. Quick delete test data in Apps: Sales/POS/Purchase/MRP/Inventory/Accounting/Project/Message/Workflow etc.
 15. Reset All the Sequence to beginning of 1: SO/PO/MO/Invoice...
 16. Fix odoo reload module translation bug while enable english language
 17. Stop Odoo Auto Subscribe(Performance Improve)
-18. Show/Hide Author and Website in Apps Dashboard (odoo 11 only)
+18. Show/Hide Author and Website in Apps Dashboard
 19. One Click to clear all data (Sometime pls click twice)
-20. Show quick upgrade in app dashboard
+20. Show quick upgrade in app dashboard, click to show module info not go to odoo.com
+21. Can clear and reset account chart.
+Be cautious
+22. Update online manual and developer document to odoo12
-21. Add reset or clear website blog data
+23. Add reset or clear website blog data

 This module can help to white label the Odoo.
 Also helpful for training and support for your odoo end-user.